 These short business model descriptions actually reveal what you sell and how you procure the goods, including some ways of sourcing the items to sell on Amazon like brick-and-mortar retail stores, online marketplaces, manufacturers and sellers’ creativity in the case of handmade.

-• Order fulfillment option
+• Order fulfillment option on Amazon

 Whether a business model or an order fulfillment option, dropshipping has its peculiarities we’re about to explore.